-Children in Year 2 - Daily practise of number bonds and times tables facts through the use of TT Rock Stars.
-Class teachers will specify which number bonds or time tables should be practised so that quick recall is achieved by the end of the year.
-Children will be given a Mymaths login and will be set tasks when needed to consolidate learning.
+Maths - Daily practise of number bonds and times tables facts.
+Year groups will specify which number bonds or time tables should be practised and recall achieved by the end of the year

 Reading - Children in KS1 should be reading for approximately 10 minutes each night.